-Prerequisites/Leveling: ACCT 2310 and 3303 and 3311 and 3312 and 4390 and admission to the Master of Accountancy program.
+Prerequisites: Admission to the Master of Accountancy program.
 This course uses the conceptual framework as a basis for developing accounting standards.
 Students will examine recent and proposed changes to standards as well as case studies applying the standards.
 Topics may include lease accounting, accounting for income taxes, postretirement benefits or revenue recognition, and may change annually.
 This course is taken during the final semester of the Master of Accountancy degree program.
 (Summer)

-Accounting Internship (3-0) Prerequisites/Leveling: ACCT 2310 and 3303 and 3311 and 3312 and 4390 and admission to the Master of Accountancy program.
+Accounting Internship (3-0)

+Prerequisites: Admission to the Master of Accountancy program.
 A pre-approved and supervised work experience designed to supplement academic training.
 (Spring)